-In the 2022 Clinical Practice Guideline: Tympanostomy Tubes in Children (Update) by Rosenfeld et al. the 2013 guideline recommendations were reevaluated and updated with evidence-based recommendations for patient selection and surgical indications for the management of tympanostomy tubes in children.
-The update does not contain specific recommendations regarding office insertion of tubes in children without anesthesia, however states "Risks associated with general anesthesia can be eliminated by inserting tubes in the office setting without general anesthesia, when appropriate, based on shared decision making between the clinician and family."
+In the 2022 American Academy of Otolaryngology-Head and Neck Surgery Foundation clinical practice guideline: Tympanostomy Tubes in Children, the 2013 guideline recommendations were reevaluated and updated with evidencebased recommendations for patient selection and surgical indications for the management of tympanostomy tubes in children.
+The update does not contain specific recommendations regarding office insertion of tubes in children without anesthesia, however states that "Risks associated with general anesthesia can be eliminated by inserting tubes in the office setting without general anesthesia, when appropriate, based on shared decision making between the clinician and family."
+(Rosenfeld et al., 2022.)